Eligibility Determination of BOD Nominees

 - You must be at least 21 years of age.

-- You must have abstained from alcohol and illicit or nonmedically indicated drugs continuously for at least two years prior to commencing service.
+- You must have abstained from alcohol and illicit or nonmedically indicated drugs continuously for at least two years before commencing service.

 You agree to abide by these conditions if elected to the Board of Directors